 Why closed-back headphones win for podcasting

 When you record a podcast you usually monitor live through the headphones while a mic is open in front of your face.
 Open-back headphones leak sound, so the audio you are listening to spills out and gets picked up by the microphone.
 Closed-back headphones seal against your ears and keep that bleed to a minimum.
-If you want the full breakdown of the two designs, read our guide to open-back vs closed-back headphones.
+If you want the full breakdown of the two designs, read our guide to open-back vs closed-back headphones, and see our roundup of the best closed-back headphones for recording if you want more model options.

 For mixing and editing later you might prefer open-back cans, but for the live capture stage closed-back is the safe default.
 See studio monitors vs headphones for mixing if you are deciding how to handle the post-production side.